SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-Removing-Dead-or-Unreachable-Code.md

 ![A view of the obfuscated code in AST Explorer](unusedVars1.PNG)

-We can observe from the AST structure that each new variable creations results in the creation of one of two types of nodes:
+We can observe from the AST structure that each new variable creation results in the creation of one of two types of nodes:

 1. A _VariableDeclaration_, for variables assigned with `let`, `var`, and `const`.
-2. Each of these _VariableDeclarations_ contain an array of _VariableDeclarators_.
-It is the _VariableDeclarator_ that actually contains the information of the variables, including its `id` and `init` value.
+2. Each of these _VariableDeclarations_ contains an array of _VariableDeclarators_.
+It is the _VariableDeclarator_ that actually contains the information of the variables, including its `id` and `init` values.
 So, we can make _VariableDeclarator_ nodes our focus of interest to avoid unnecessary extra traversals.

 2. A _FunctionDeclaration_, for functions declared with a [function statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function#specifications).

 Based on this, we can deem our target node types of interest to be _VariableDeclarator_ and _FunctionDeclaration_.

 Recall that we want to identify all **_constant_** variables and **non-referenced** variables, then remove them.
 It's important to note that variables in different scopes (e.g. local vs. global), may share the same name but have different values.
-So, we cannot simply base our solution off of how many times a variable name occurs in a program.
+So, we cannot simply base our solution on how many times a variable name occurs in a program.

 This would be a convoluted process if not for Babel's 'Scope' API.
-I won't dive too deep into the available scope API's, but you can refer to the [Babel Plugin Handbook](https://github.com/jamiebuilds/babel-handbook/blob/master/translations/en/plugin-handbook.md#toc-scopes) to learn more about them.
+I won't dive too deep into the available scope APIs, but you can refer to the [Babel Plugin Handbook](https://github.com/jamiebuilds/babel-handbook/blob/master/translations/en/plugin-handbook.md#toc-scopes) to learn more about them.
 In our case, the `scope.getBinding(${identifierName})` method will be incredibly useful for us, as it directly returns information regarding if a variable is constant and all of its references (or lack thereof).

 We can use our observations to construct the following deobfuscation logic:

 1. Traverse the AST for _VariableDeclarators_ and _FunctionDeclarations_.
 Since both node types have both have the `id` property, we can write a single plugin for both.
-   - **Tip**: _To write a function that works for multiple visitor nodes, we can add an_ `|` _seperating them in the method name as a string like this:_ `"VariablDeclarator|FunctionDeclaration"`
+   - **Tip**: _To write a function that works for multiple visitor nodes, we can add an_ `|` _seperating them in the method name as a string like this:_ `"VariableDeclarator|FunctionDeclaration"`
 2. Use the `path.scope.getBinding(${identifierName})` method with the name of the current variable as the argument.
 3. If the method returns `constant` as `true` and `referenced` as `false`, the declaration is considered to be dead code and can be safely removed with `path.removed()`